schmocker/Pyjamas/Models/ExpensesCalculations/MarginalCost/V001/README.md

 Determines the marginal cost of each power plant.

 ## Inputs
-The input to this model is a dictionary holding the different parameters of power plants.
+The input to this model is a *dict* holding the different parameters of all power plants.

 ## Outputs
 *dict* of form {"key": value,...}\